Oprah Winfrey's Commencement Address at Stanford, 2008

 about connecting the dots

 Again, you can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something — your gut, destiny, life, karma, whatever.
-This approach has never let me down, and it has made all the difference in my life.
+This approach has never let me down, and it has made all the difference in my life.about love and loss

 It was awful tasting medicine, but I guess the patient needed it.
 Sometimes life hits you in the head with a brick.
 Don't lose faith.
 I'm convinced that the only thing that kept me going was that I loved what I did.
 You've got to find what you love.
 And that is as true for your work as it is for your lovers.
 Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
-And the only way to do great work is to love what you do.
+And the only way to do great work is to love what you do.about death

 "If today were the last day of my life, would I want to do what I am about to do today?"
 And whenever the answer has been "No" for too many days in a row, I know I need to change something.
 Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure - these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.